eduardovyhmeister/Datamite/README.md

 ```
 docker compose up
 ```
-With the way the `docker-compose.yml` file is configured, any change in the code, the DB, etc, will be reflected in the both the container and locally.
+With the way the `docker-compose.yml` file is configured, any change in the code, the DB, etc, will be reflected in both the container and locally.
 You don't need to rebuild the image every time you do changes.
-It will prevent the DB from being reset everytime too when you commit new changes because it keeps it between different runs.
+It will prevent the DB from being reset everytime you commit new changes because it keeps it between different runs.

 Stop the service:
 ```